 If side effects occur following a replacement therapy with bioidentical hormones, you can try an alternative treatment with certain herbs that have proven efficacy as in the case of black cohosh.

-When it comes to restore hormonal balance, it is necessary to look for trained professionals who can make a proper diagnosis and to consider an individualized treatment, analyzing the pros and cons of each therapeutic option available today.
+When it comes to restoring hormonal balance, it is necessary to look for trained professionals who can make a proper diagnosis and to consider an individualized treatment, analyzing the pros and cons of each therapeutic option available today.